apollographql/apollo-kotlin/docs/source/index.md

 ---
 title: Introduction to Apollo Kotlin
-description: A strongly-typed, caching GraphQL client for Java and Kotlin multiplatform
+description: A strongly-typed, caching GraphQL client for Kotlin multiplatform and Java
 ---

 > 📣 **Apollo Kotlin 3 is generally available.** If you're using Apollo Android 2.x, see the [migration guide](./migration/3.0/).
 You can also [view the 2.x docs](https://www.apollographql.com/docs/kotlin/v2).

-[Apollo Kotlin](https://github.com/apollographql/apollo-kotlin) (formerly Apollo Android) is a GraphQL client that generates Kotlin and Java models from GraphQL queries.
+[Apollo Kotlin](https://github.com/apollographql/apollo-kotlin) (formerly Apollo Android) is a GraphQL client that generates Kotlin and Java models from GraphQL operations.

-Apollo Kotlin executes queries and mutations against a GraphQL server and returns results as query-specific Kotlin types.
+Apollo Kotlin executes operations against a GraphQL server and returns results as operation-specific Kotlin types.
 This means you don't have to deal with parsing JSON, or passing around `Map`s and making clients cast values to the right type manually.
-You also don't have to write model types yourself, because these are generated from the GraphQL definitions your UI uses.
+You also don't have to write model types yourself, because these are generated from the GraphQL definitions your app uses.

-Because generated types are query-specific, you can only access data that you actually specify as part of a query.
-If you don't ask for a particular field in a query, you can't access the corresponding property on the returned data structure.
+Because generated types are operation-specific, you can only access data that you actually specify as part of an operation.
+If you don't ask for a particular field in an operation, you can't access the corresponding property on the returned data structure.

-This library is designed primarily with Android in mind, but you can use it in any Java/Kotlin app, including multiplatform.
+This library is designed primarily with Android in mind, but you can use it in any Kotlin (including multiplatform) and Java app.

 ## Features

-* Java and Kotlin Multiplatform code generation
+* Kotlin Multiplatform and Java code generation
 * Queries, Mutations and Subscriptions
 * Reflection-free parsing
 * Normalized cache